TiarkRompf/lms-clean/doc/main/scala/lms/core/traversal.md

 ```
 the method takes a function `f` as argument and applies `f` with `args` number of fresh `Syms` as arguments to `f`.
 The returned value is the new result of the block.
 The method then figures out other information of the new block (see backend.md).

 So what should `f` be for `transform`?
 If a block does not have inputs, we just traverse the block and transform the `res`.
-Otherwise if the block has an input, we update `subst` to map it to the new input, which is the formal parameter `e`.
+Otherwise, if the block has an input, we update `subst` to map it to the new input, which is the formal parameter `e`.
 In `reify`, `e` will be instantiated with a fresh `Sym`.
-We then traverse the block and transform the `res` with the updated `subst` and remove the block input after transformation is done.
+We then traverse the block and transform the `res` with the updated `subst` and remove the block input after the transformation is done.

 ``` scala
 def transform(b: Block): Block = b match {